TEXT

 Residents’ past acts of kindness inspired Ecumenical to create “Caught in the Act!” stickers for co-workers, residents and visitors to award each other when a kind act is observed.
 Additionally, co-workers and residents can share them outside our campus to acknowledge kindness and encourage others to pass it on.

-Residents love to volunteer.
-One of their favorite purposeful service activities is gathering to make peanut butter and jelly sandwiches for a local soup kitchen.
+Ecumenical residents enjoy giving back to the Harrisburg community in many ways.
+One of their favorites is gathering weekly to make peanut butter & jelly sandwiches for a local soup kitchen.
+Click here to watch them hard at work!

 Mrs. Leader’s big heart remains an inspiration to us all.
 Feel free to pass it on this month and every day thereafter.